phoenixframework/phoenix/guides/authn_authz/api_authentication.md

 The overall API authentication flow will depend on your application.

-If you want to use this token in a JavaScript client, you will need to slightly alter the `UserSessionController` to invoke `Accounts.create_user_api_token/1` and return a JSON response and include the token returned it.
+If you want to use this token in a JavaScript client, you will need to slightly alter the `UserSessionController` to invoke `Accounts.create_user_api_token/1` and return a JSON response including the token.

 If you want to provide APIs for 3rd-party users, you will need to allow them to create tokens, and show the result of `Accounts.create_user_api_token/1` to them.
 They must save these tokens somewhere safe and include them as part of their requests using the "authorization" header.